Which of the following functional groups is present in the compou... | Study Prep in Pearson+

 1

-Identify the structure of the given compound: CH\_3-COOH.
-This represents a molecule with a methyl group (CH\_3-) attached to a COOH group.
+Identify the given compound: CH\_3-COOH.
+This is a molecular formula representation where CH\_3 is a methyl group and COOH is a functional group attached to it.

-Recall the common functional groups and their characteristic structures: an aldehyde has a -CHO group, a ketone has a C=O group bonded to two carbons, an alcohol has an -OH group, and a carboxylic acid has a -COOH group.
+Recall the common functional groups and their structures: an aldehyde has the form R-CHO, a ketone has the form R-CO-R', an alcohol has the form R-OH, and a carboxylic acid has the form R-COOH.

-Examine the -COOH group in the compound, which consists of a carbonyl (C=O) and a hydroxyl (-OH) group attached to the same carbon atom.
+Analyze the functional group COOH in the compound.
+The COOH group consists of a carbonyl group (C=O) and a hydroxyl group (OH) attached to the same carbon atom.

-Recognize that the presence of the -COOH group defines the compound as a carboxylic acid functional group.
+Recognize that the presence of both a carbonyl and hydroxyl group on the same carbon defines the carboxylic acid functional group.

-Conclude that among the options given, the functional group present in CH\_3-COOH is the carboxylic acid group.
+Conclude that the compound CH\_3-COOH contains the carboxylic acid functional group, not aldehyde, ketone, or alcohol.

 Watch next